Woman by grave during Day of the Dead in San Andres Mixquic, Mexico City

 “So you are telling me that creation was a beginning, but not the beginning?”

 “That is correct.
 Most significantly, the advent of life and death became the most transformative event in the universe.
 Prior to life and death, in addition to there being no motivation or growth, there was constant conflict on a cosmic scale.
-The human race has distant memories of this state of conflict in myths such as Tiamet in Sumer, the Titans in Greek cosmology, and the vision of John the Revelator that there was war in Heaven.
+The human race has distant memories of this state in myths such as Tiamet in Sumer, the Titans in Greek cosmology, and the vision of John the Revelator that there was war in Heaven.

 “On the day of creation, when life and death entered the cosmos, everything changed.
 Conflict did not cease, chaos has never been fully contained, but form, meaning, purpose and direction took hold.
 In order for being to evolve, it must enter into the life-and-death process.
 That is why the world was made, that is how human civilization began, and that is how you and I came to be at this place at this time.”